-List of major grant funders
+List of major grant funders for church buildings

 There are a great many grants available for work to church buildings.

 Some only fund very specific activities, or support buildings in specific geographic areas.
 But, there are some who offer grants for general projects to churches across the UK.
 These also tend to be the major grant givers, those who can give the largest amounts.

 This page lists the major grant givers for churches, chapels and meeting houses in the UK.